 - Jungle (Discipline Priest + Feral Druid + Survival Hunter/Beast Mastery Hunter);

-- Discipline Priest + Retribution Paladin + Fury Warrior;
+- Discipline Priest + Retribution Paladin + Arms Warrior;

-- RMP (Discipline Priest + Assassination Rogue/Subtlety Rogue + Fire Mage);
+- RMP (Discipline Priest + Assassination Rogue/Subtlety Rogue + Frost Mage);

-- Thug Cleave (Discipline Priest + Outlaw Rogue/Subtlety Rogue + Survival Hunter/Marksmanship Hunter);
+- Thug Cleave (Discipline Priest + Assassination Rogue/Subtlety Rogue + Survival Hunter/Marksmanship Hunter);

 - Cupid (Discipline Priest + Retribution Paladin + Survival Hunter/Beast Mastery Hunter);

 - 06 Nov.
 2023: Reviewed for Patch 10.2.

 - 04 Sep.
 2023: Updated for Patch 10.1.7